-A Fund may invest in equities, credit and fixed income securities, instruments, leveraged acquisitions and reorganisations.
+A Fund may invest in equities, credit and fixed income securities and instruments.
 These markets are highly competitive.
 Competition for investment opportunities includes non-traditional participants, such as hedge funds, public funds including business development companies, and other private investors, as well as more traditional lending institutions.
 Some of these competitors may have access to greater amounts of capital and to capital that may be committed for longer periods of time or may have different return thresholds than a Fund, and thus these competitors may have advantages not shared by a Fund.
-In addition, the identification of attractive investment opportunities is difficult and involves a high degree of uncertainty.
-A Fund may incur significant expenses in connection with identifying investment opportunities and investigating other potential investments which are ultimately not consummated, including expenses relating to due diligence, transportation, legal expenses and the fees of other third party advisors.